 By 1986 he’d had quite enough of working for a living in any case and escaped to a freelance lifestyle which gave him more time to sit at his drawing board contemplating the clouds and listening to the radio.
 In fact he found a ready market for his semi-technical illustrations, pictorial maps and humorous pictures and was soon joined by his wife Ginny who created, produced and marketed their Steam Pencil range of handmade cards and still does the gardening.

 The transport theme, which gave him his first success, runs like a thread through much of his work whether it depicts bucolic byways such as the Portersfoote Bunting Light Railway in the mythical county of Whimshire or the massed commuters, gridlock and airport madness of the horrendous city of Barlam Gowling, an anagram of global warming.

 The later Gallimaufry series of black & white pictures also often has transport references within the strange hotchpotch world of the overall design where even the artist sometimes doesn’t know quite what’s going on!

 For a glimpse of this slightly surreal world visit the Black & White section in the Galleries.

-Peter no longer accepts any commissions but sometimes his original artwork is exhibited at the First-View Gallery, National Trust Stourhead, Wiltshire.
+Peter's original artwork is sometimes exhibited at the First-View Gallery, National Trust Stourhead, Wiltshire.